amunrarara/Awesome-Links/General.md

 - Slider Revolution | This company sells a paid WordPress template, but their free Resources section is full of excellent CSS elements: https://www.sliderrevolution.com/resources

+- Wireframing Automation and AI in UX Design | An Adobe article that's interesting and worth a read | https://xd.adobe.com/ideas/process/wireframing/wireframing-automation-ai-ux-design/

 # Learning Resources